MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 ## Selecting the right environment from the client app

-After end users have been assigned licenses and security roles, they must also select the correct environment with the Dynamics 365 Remote Assist model-driven app installed to use related features within the HoloLens or mobile app.
+After end users have been assigned licenses and security roles, they must also select the correct environment with the Dynamics 365 Remote Assist model-driven app installed to use related features within the HoloLens app.
 You can do this by selecting the **Settings** menu of the respective client apps and selecting the environment.
 By default, there is no environment associated with the client app.

 ### Select the right environment in HoloLens